A MiddleWeb Blog

 Another favorite site of mine is the Design Squad Nation.
 They have some real-world problems there that I find intriguing.
 For example student teams might invent these:

 • Solar Water Heater

 How cool are those ideas?
 As a middle school science teacher, I found STEM to be a natural fit for most of the topics I taught.
 Math, however, seems to be a different matter.

 The Problem with Math

 No list of real-world problem ideas would be complete without mentioning the Teach Engineering lessons.
 As you peruse these, read the summary of the lessons rather than relying on the titles.
-Look for projects that involve hands-on ideas, such as projects involving microbes, rocket-powered boats, solid fuel reactants, and so on.
+Look for projects that include hands-on ideas, such as those involving microbes, rocket-powered boats, solid fuel reactants, the fisheries bycatch problem, and so on.
 Notice that many of the lessons have hands-on “Associated Activities.”
 These generally hands-on investigations bring the “E” in STEM to your students.